aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

-The version with scalar arguments is quite interesting, faster than `itertuples`, but still slwer than Pandas built-in vectorization.
+The version with scalar arguments is quite interesting, faster than `itertuples`.

 ## map